Integrate with Microsoft Dataverse via data sync

 Assign licences for Dataverse to the Business Central users who will use the integrated apps.

 Set up a connection to Dataverse.
 For more information, see Connect to Dataverse.

 Synchronize data between the apps.
 For more information, see Synchronizing Business Central and Dataverse.

-To get started with Dataverse you will need a Microsoft Power Apps account.
-If you do not already have a Power Apps account, you can get one for free by visiting powerapps.com and choosing the Get started free link.
-To learn more about how to get started with Dataverse, see the Get started with Dataverse module from Microsoft training.
+To get started with Dataverse, you'll need a Microsoft Power Apps account.
+If you don't already have a Power Apps account, you can get one for free by visiting powerapps.com and choosing the Get started free link.
+To learn more about how to get started with Dataverse, go to the Get started with Dataverse module from Microsoft training.

-Depending on your business needs, you can set up the integration to synchronize data either to or from one Dynamics 365 business app to another, or in both directions in near-real time through Dataverse.
-For example, if you integrate Business Central with Dynamics 365 Sales through Dataverse, a salesperson can create a sales order in Dynamics 365 Sales and the order will be synchronized to Business Central.
-Conversely, from Dynamics 365 Sales, the salesperson can view information from Business Central about the availability of the item on the order.
+You can synchronize data either to or from one Dynamics 365 business app to another, or in both directions in near-real time, through Dataverse.
+For example, if you integrate Business Central with Dynamics 365 Sales, a salesperson can create a sales order in Dynamics 365 Sales and the order synchronizes to Business Central.
+Conversely, from Dynamics 365 Sales, the salesperson can check the availability of the item on the order in Business Central.

 Dataverse securely stores data in a set of tables, which are sets of records similar to how a table stores data within a database.
 Dataverse includes a base set of standard tables that cover typical scenarios, but you can also create custom tables specific to your organization.
 In Business Central, you can view standard and custom tables being synchronized on the Integration Table Mappings page.